This page was last updated on 07 May, 2021.

 Detailed Travel Advisory

-Passengers without a medical certificate with a negative Coronavirus (COVID-19) PCR or rapid antigen test result of a test taken at most 48 hours before arrival could be subject to quarantine for 10 days; details can be found at https://www.gov.si/en/topics/coronavirus-disease-covid-19/border-crossing/ .
+Passengers without a negative COVID-19 PCR test taken at most 48 hours before arrival could be subject to quarantine for 10 days; details can be found at https://www.gov.si/en/topics/coronavirus-disease-covid-19/border-crossing/ .

-– of the Biontech/Pfizer vaccine was administrated at least 7 days before arrival; or
+– the first vaccine dose of AstraZeneca (Vaxzevria) or Covishield at least 21 days before arrival; or

-– of the Moderna vaccine was administrated at least 14 days before arrival; or
+– the Janssen vaccine at least 14 days before arrival; or

 Detailed Tourist Information